 The driver you need is called f6flpy-x86_11.2.0.1006.zip / f6flpy-x64_11.2.0.1006.zip depending on architecture.
 As of April 2023, Intel still has this available for download here.

-Newest Driver for Texas Instruments PCIxx12 Card Readers (for reading SDHC) §
+Reading SDHC Cards on Texas Instruments PCIxx12 Card Readers §

-I see a PCIxx12 2.0.0.20 driver out in the wild, but I haven’t tested it.
-It’s probably good too, but I’m vouching for the older version as I know it works for me.
+I see a newer PCIxx12 2.0.0.20 driver out in the wild, but I haven’t tested it.
+It’s probably good too, but until I can test that one, I’m vouching for this one as I know it works for me.

 HP dv9000 ACPI DSDT Modding §